Arthurdw/Knowledge/networking/communication.md

 |:---------------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|
 | **Subnet Mask** | **128** | **192** | **244** | **240** | **248** | **252** | **254** | **255** |

-The hosts is just the lasts iteration devided by two starting from 128.
-And the subnet is the last host and the current host.
+The hosts is just the last iteration devided by two starting from 128.
+And the subnet is the last subnet mask and the current host.

 ### Subnet Sheet